 Lola Kenya Screen receives films by students, films by children and youth, films with children and youth, experimental films, television series, video games and even creatively packaged music videos.
 Lola Kenya Screen serves films of all lengths, formats and in all conceivable genres.

-Being a charitable organisation, Lola Kenya Screen welcomes enquiries that would lead to mutual cooperation on her audiovisual media initiative for children and youth from individuals and organisations from all over the world.
+Being a charitable organisation that relies on resources from society, Lola Kenya Screen welcomes partnerships and cooperation from individuals and organisations from all over the world.

 Lola Kenya Screen